-Composite Return: A single return filed by a partnership, S-corporation, or limited liability company (LLC) taxed as a partnership or S-corporation on behalf of two or more nonresident individuals, trusts or estates who are partners, shareholders of the S-corporation or members of the LLC.
+Composite Return: A single return filed by a partnership, S-corporation, or limited liability company (LLC) taxed as a partnership or S-corporation on behalf of two or more nonresident individuals, trusts or estates who are partners of the partnership, shareholders of the S-corporation or members of the LLC.
 A composite return allows S-corporations or partnerships to compute and report the South Carolina income and tax attributable to electing nonresident shareholders or partners on a single tax return.
 Filed using Form SC1040.

-Dependent: A qualifying child or qualifying relative for whom you can claim an exemption.
+Dependent Exemption: A qualifying child or qualifying relative for whom you can claim a dependent exemption.

-Direct Deposit: One of the three options for South Carolina taxpayers to receive their refund.
-The refund is deposited directly to the taxpayer's bank account.
-The taxpayer must have an established checking or savings account to use this option.
-This fast, simple, safe, secure method is the option recommended by the SCDOR.
+Direct Deposit: The preferred methods of the three options for South Carolina taxpayers to receive their refund.
+It’s the fastest, easiest, most secure way to receive your refund.
+As soon as we’ve processed your return, your refund will be deposited into your bank account.
+You must have an established checking or savings account to use this option.
 (Related: Paper Check, Prepaid Debit Card, Refund)

 Extension: A later filing due date allowed to taxpayers who need more time to file their South Carolina tax return.
-An extension can be requested online at dor.sc.gov/MyDORWAY or by filing paper form SC4868 by the original due date of the return.
+An extension can be requested online using our secure tax portal, MyDORWAY.
+Pay your balance due online using MyDORWAY on or before the due date.
+Choose the individual payment option, enter your taxpayer information, and then choose the "Extension Payment" option on the following screen.
+Your payment on MyDORWAY automatically submits your filing extension request.
+No additional form or paperwork is required.
+Or file a paper SC4868 by the original due date of the return.
 Taxpayers must pay at least 90% of the anticipated balance due with the extension request, or they will be subject to an underpayment penalty.

 File a Return: To mail or otherwise submit a taxpayer's income and tax liability information, in the specified format, to the SCDOR or IRS.
 This can be done by paper or online.
 The SCDOR's preferred filing method is filing online.